haxxorsid/food-ordering-system/README.md

 1. Create Database food.
 2. Run sql scripts provided in sql folder as numbered.
-3. Go to login.php and try out credentials of user registered in table and enjoy.
+3. Go to login.php and try out the application.

 Features-
 ---------